Hardin–Simmons University

-Hardin–Simmons University (HSU) is a private Baptist university in Abilene, Texas.
-It is affiliated with the Baptist General Convention of Texas (Southern Baptist Convention).
+Hardin–Simmons University (HSU) is a private Baptist university in Abilene, Texas, United States.
+It is affiliated with the Baptist General Convention of Texas.

 History

 Hardin–Simmons University was founded as Abilene Baptist College in 1891 by the Sweetwater Baptist Association and a group of cattlemen and pastors who sought to bring Christian higher education to the Southwest.
 The purpose of the school would be "to lead students to Christ, teach them of Christ, and train them for Christ."
 The original land was donated to the university by rancher C.W.
 Merchant.
-It was the first school of higher education established in Texas west of Fort Worth.
 The school was renamed Simmons College in 1892 in honor of an early contributor, James B. Simmons.
 By 1907 it claimed an enrollment of 524 and a staff of 49.
 In 1925, it became Simmons University.
 It was renamed Hardin–Simmons University in 1934 in honor of Mary and John G. Hardin, who were also major contributors.
 The university has been associated with the Baptist General Convention of Texas since 1941.

-The university publicly experienced financial challenges in the late 2010s continuing into 2020 as the state and the Baptist General Convention of Texas reduced the funding levels of programs in which the university participates.
-In 2018, the university ended 9 undergraduate and 4 graduate programs and closed 5 campus extensions (Logsdon Seminary campuses in Coppell, Lubbock, Corpus Christi and McAllen; Acton MBA Program in Austin).
+The university publicly experienced financial challenges in the late 2010s, continuing into 2020 as the state and the Baptist General Convention of Texas reduced the funding levels of programs in which the university participates.
+In 2018, the university ended nine undergraduate and four graduate programs and closed five campus extensions (Logsdon Seminary campuses in Coppell, Lubbock, Corpus Christi and McAllen; Acton MBA Program in Austin).
 These changes also included terminations of staff and faculty.
 Two years later, in 2020, the university announced that it would close Logsdon Seminary and end an additional 22 academic programs with accompanying terminations of staff and faculty.

 The university was granted an exception to Title IX in 2016 which allows it to legally discriminate against LGBT students for religious reasons.